stijn-dejongh/lovecraft_public_domain/raw_converts/mb.md

 which occurred in my flight; incidents of no significance, yet which haunt me unceasingly when I am alone in certain marshy places or in the moonlight.

-  As I fled from that accursed castle along the bog&rsquo;s edge I heard a new sound; common, yet unlike any I had heard before at Kilderry.
+  As I fled from that accursed castle along the bog's edge I heard a new sound; common, yet unlike any I had heard before at Kilderry.
 The stagnant waters, lately quite devoid of animal life, now teemed with a horde of slimy enormous frogs which piped shrilly and incessantly in tones strangely out of keeping with their size.
 They glistened bloated and green